 Welcome to Troop 4024.
 We're glad to have you and your family with us.
-We hope that you and your son will find Boy Scouting to be great fun as well as helpful in developing character, citizenship, and fitness.
+We hope that you and your Scout(s) will find our Scouts BSA troop to be great fun as well as helpful in developing character, citizenship, and fitness.
 Watching your youth's Scouting fun and progress is an opportunity we know you wouldn't want to miss.

-Scouting is very much a family program, but the Boy Scout adult role is quite different from the Cub Scout adult role.
-In Boy Scouting, the adult is "behind the scenes" so that the Scout himself has the chance to develop the skills and leadership that come only with direct practice.
+Scouting is very much a family program, but the role of adults in the troop is quite different from the adult role in the Cub Scout pack.
+In Scouts BSA troops, the adult is "behind the scenes" so that the Scout has the chance to develop the skills and leadership that come only with direct practice.
 Scouts plan the program, run the meetings, and direct the activities.
 Sometimes that means that a gathering may not look organized or structured; adults may be watching from the sidelines rather than appearing to be "in charge."
 We hope you'll accept that as necessary and important (unless, of course, there is a safety issue involved).

 A great deal of adult support is needed, however.
-We hope that you will volunteer to help in your choice of support roles-providing transportation for activities, helping to supervise camping trips, helping with troop dinners and other recognition events, being part of advancement boards of review, counseling one or more merit badges, helping maintain troop equipment, attending troop committee meetings, etc.
+We hope that you will volunteer to help in your choice of support roles - providing transportation for activities, helping to supervise camping trips, helping with troop dinners and other recognition events, being part of advancement boards of review, counseling one or more merit badges, helping maintain troop equipment, attending troop committee meetings, etc.

-This "Quick Start" Guide provides a brief overview of Boy Scouts and Troop 4024 and attempts to answer many of the questions you may have about Scouting and the activities of Troop 4024.
+This "Quick Start" Guide provides a brief overview of Scouts BSA and Troop 4024 and attempts to answer many of the questions you may have about Scouting and the activities of Troop 4024.
 A Troop 4024 Handbook that provides more detail on the Troop, its structure and policies is available on the Troop 4024 website.